OctopusDeployLabs/workertools/README.md

 - `octopuslabs/aws-workertools:VERSION`
 - `octopuslabs/aws-workertools:VERSION-win.2022`

+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/aws-workertools/tags).

 ### Azure workertools

 This image contains all the necessary tooling to deploy to [Azure](https://azure.com/) with Octopus Deploy: